faros-ai/airbyte-connectors/sources/azure-repos-source/README.md

 ```

 This will install all required dependencies and build all included connectors,
-including the Azure-Repo source connector.
+including the Azure-Repos source connector.

-Now you can cd into the Azure-Repo connector directory, `sources/azure-repo-source`,
+Now you can cd into the Azure-Repos connector directory, `sources/azure-repos-source`,
-and iterate on the Azure-Repo source connector.
+and iterate on the Azure-Repos source connector.
 After making code changes, run:

 ```
 npm run build